 - The Volunteer Income Tax Assistance (VITA) Program will continue to operate on an appointment-only basis, but applications will be conducted over the phone.

-- The SVdP Georgia Thrift Stores will be closed until further notice.
-At this time, all of the stores are accepting donations with some staffed daily and others that are checking in periodically to retrieve donations left at the door.
+- The SVdP Georgia Thrift Stores are open and accepting shoppers and donations.
 Because the situation is ever-changing, we highly suggest that you contact your local store for their current status.

 Key Websites / Phone Numbers